All Products

 image

-5. Click Connect to access the Windows ECS instance's remote desktop.
+5. Click Connect to connect to the Windows ECS instance.
+The desktop of the instance is displayed.

 image